puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Puppet does not attempt to convert line breaks, which means that the type of line break (Unix/LF or Windows/CRLF) used in the file will be preserved.

-If you wish to insert an LF in a manifest file saved with Windows line endings, you can use the `\n` escape sequence in double-quoted strings.
-Since Puppet 2.7 does not support the `\r` escape sequence, there is no good way to insert a literal CRLF in a manifest file saved with Unix line endings.
+* To insert an LF in a manifest file saved with Windows line endings, you can use the `\n` escape sequence.
+* **Puppet ≥ 2.7.20 only:** To insert a CRLF in a manifest file saved with Unix line endings, you can use `\r\n`.

+Since Puppet 2.7.19 and earlier do not support the `\r` escape sequence, they have no good way to insert a literal CRLF in a manifest file saved with Unix line endings.
 It is possible to mix-and-match line endings in a single file, but most text editors do not handle it gracefully and will "help" you enough to render it impractical.

 ### Encoding